wankdanker/node-epl/README.md

 ### epl.drawLine (length, height, xor)
 ### epl.drawBox (length, height, stroke)
 ### epl.start ()

+Start a new label.
+This must be called before adding anything to your label.

 ### epl.end ()

+End a label.
+This must be called when you are finished adding elements to your label.

 ### epl.position (x, y)
 ### epl.move (x, y)
 ### epl.print (callback)